carbon-language/carbon-lang/docs/design/variadics.md

 `...and` and `...or` can likewise be interpreted as looping constructs, although the rewrite is less straightforward because Carbon doesn't have a way to write a loop in an expression context.
-An expression like `...and F([:]x, [:]y)` can be thought of as evaluating to the value of `result` after executing the following code fragment:
+An expression like `...and F(expand x, expand y)` can be thought of as evaluating to the value of `result` after executing the following code fragment:

 ```
 var result: bool = true;